Azure/ResourceModules/docs/wiki/Known issues.md

 The Domain Services module pipeline is expected to fail in our environment for a few reasons:

 -  The leveraged service principal has not the required permissions to actually deploy the service in the used tenant
--  The referenced (optional) `pfxCertificate` (and password) are not actually existing in the specified key vault - unless uploaded manually
+-  The referenced (optional) `pfxCertificate` (and password) are not actually existing in the specified Key Vault - unless uploaded manually

 To this end, the module was successfully tested manually in a dedicated environment.

-If you're interested what the general pre-requisites are, please refer to the [official docs](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance#prerequisites).
+If you're interested what the general prerequisites are, please refer to the [official docs](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/tutorial-create-instance#prerequisites).

 ## Microsoft.KubernetesConfiguration/extensions